A guide to selling ad space in 2023 [4 best tactics included]

 You can easily get in touch with advertisers and brands and build long-term relationships with them.
 That way, you get to reserve ad space blocks for the highest-paying advertisers in the long term.

 Try sourcing prospects manually, bargain costs & terms, & build sustainable relationships.
-Else, you can set your ad space pricing terms and decide how much you can charge programmatic media buyers.
+Otherwise, you can set your ad space pricing terms and decide how much you can charge programmatic media buyers.

 The search for advertisers deserving of your ad space